Check-In via a Printed QR Code¶

 The Guest App now proceeds just like for the conventional Check-In process.
 Most notably, it fetches and validates the daily keypair 1 from the Luca Server, generates a valid trace ID using its tracing secret and a contact data reference (encrypted for the daily keypair).

-In the conventional Check-In process this data would now be encoded into a QR code and presented to a Scanner Frontend to finish up the Check-In and upload it to the Luca Server.
-Instead, the Guest App re-encrypts the generated data for the venue keypair, associates it with the scanner ID and uploads the finalized Check-In to the Luca Server itself.
+In the conventional Check-In process this data would now be encoded into a QR code and presented to a scanner to finish up the Check-In and upload it to the Luca Server.
+Instead, the Guest App re-encrypts the generated data for the venue keypair, associates it with the venue ID and uploads the finalized Check-In to the Luca Server itself.

 Authenticity of the venue keypair¶